vanish125/gpsdo-fw/README.md

   - `Date Format`: set the date format (either `mm/dd/yy` (default value) or `dd/mm/yy`)
   - `Model`: displays the detected GPS module model, press to manually set the GPS module model
   - `Frame`: displays to first characters of the last frame received from the GPS module
+  - `Exit`: press to exit the GPS sub-menu
 - `Uptime Screen` : displays the number of seconds elapsed since last boot
 - `GGA Frames Screen`: the number of GGA frames received from the GPS module since last boot
 - `Contrast Screen` : press the encoder to change the contrast value by turning the rotary encoder ; press again to exit (when editing contrast value, `?` is displayed after contrast)